Covid 19 Safety

 Mobile phone operators have 3G coverage in most of the places across the country.
 The 4G Service started in February 2018 and is supposed to be available in all the large cities shortly.
 Mobile internet speed is not satisfactory however on any of them.

 The ONLY place to buy a local SIM card for the foreigners would be at the arrival lounge inside the airport (International Arrivals) where you will meet your guide.
 You will find booths of all the mobile phone operators there.
 From them, you can buy a SIM card with talk time and data.
 GrameenPhone has the widest network coverage in the country.
 If you need a local SIM card, remember to buy from there during your arrival.
 It will not be possible to buy a local SIM card afterward.

 Tipping is common practice in Asia.
 In Bangladesh, most workers will expect a small tip, anything from BDT 500 and upwards depending on the service provided.
 At the end of the tour, if your principal guide, together with the driver and the boat crew, has been helpful then you could think about tipping them.
 The amount can be left to you.

 Bangladesh is a developing country with less standard infrastructure.
 Everything works here with trouble.
 Organizing such a long tour in Bangladesh may result in some occasional inconvenience.
 So, we would advise you to be patient and flexible while traveling in Bangladesh.

-While traveling on a group, be co-operative and tolerant of the interests and difficulties of your co-travelers.
+While traveling in a group, be cooperative and tolerant of the interests and difficulties of your co-travelers.

 Bangladesh is not for every regular tourist.
 Do enough research about Bangladesh, the tour, hotels on the tour, and everything else possible before booking this tour, so that you do not have unrealistic expectations and end up disappointed after the tour.